lpantano/mypubs/README.md

-# Some code comparing tools or analyzing public data
+Bunch of lines of code to compare tools or analyzing public data.
-creation of methods with the purpose of tools comparison
+The aim is not to judge tools but to find the best tools/parameters to get the best of the data.

 ### miRNA